jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 * "handle" -- a string representing the registry-unique identifier of an RPKI object registration
 * "name" -- a string representing the identifier assigned to an RPKI object registration by the registration holder
-* "digest" -- a hexadecimal string representing the hash that covers an entire RPKI object
+* "digest" -- a hexadecimal string representing the hash that entirely covers an RPKI object
-* "digestAlgorithm" -- a string literal representing the algorithm used to generate the hash that covers an entire RPKI object, with "SHA-256" ([@RFC6234]) as the only allowed value for this version of the specification
+* "digestAlgorithm" -- a string literal representing the algorithm used to generate the hash that entirely covers an RPKI object, with "SHA-256" ([@RFC6234]) as the only allowed value for this version of the specification
 * "notValidBefore" -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-before date of an X.509 resource certificate for an RPKI object ([@!RFC6487, section 4])